mergesort/Camille/project_docs/documentation.md

 - Type-safe configuration
 - Bot ID-aware command processing
 - Environment variable mapping

+### Slack Messaging
+Provides a set of utilities for sending various types of messages to Slack:
+- `sendSlackMessage`: Sends regular messages to channels/threads
+- `sendSlackEphemeralMessage`: Sends ephemeral messages visible only to specific users
+- `addSlackReaction`: Adds emoji reactions to messages
+- Message formatting options for various content types
+- Thread awareness and linking

 ## Environment Variables
 The following environment variables are required: